 Chapter 5 of Act 42 2017 grants the Pennsylvania Lottery authorization to take its games online for customers 18 or older and located within state lines.
 The new PA iLottery may now offer the full range of lottery games online and through mobile devices.
-This includes draw games, instant-win games, keno and more.
+This includes draw games, instant-win games, keno, and more.

-PA iLottery went live in 2018 with instant win games only at first, but later added keno with plans to offer additional game types moving forward.
+PA iLottery went live in 2018 with instant win games only at first but later added keno with plans to offer additional game types moving forward.
 The Secretary of Revenue is responsible for implementing regulations governing PA iLottery, but the law itself also requires the website to offer self-exclusion programs for customers who decide to limit their spending or stop playing altogether.

-The launch of PAiLottery.com went smooth from the lottery’s point of view, but local casino operators were not at all impressed.
+The launch of PAiLottery.com went smoothly from the lottery’s point of view, but local casino operators were not at all impressed.
 Under PA law, the lottery is limited to offering lottery-style games only.
-This is intended to keep the state lottery from stepping on the toes of local casino operators who also have authorization to take their games online.
+This is intended to keep the state lottery from stepping on the toes of local casino operators who also have the authorization to take their games online.

 In fact, the law specifically prohibits the PA Lottery from offering “games that represent physical, Internet-based or monitor-based interactive lottery games which simulate casino-style lottery games, specifically including poker, roulette, slot machines or blackjack.”

 A coalition of Pennsylvania casinos filed a lawsuit over the instant win games on the basis that PA iLottery was basically offering online slots.
-The lawsuit alleged PA iLottery games came with all the trappings of online slots: digital animations, adjustable bet sizes, bonus rounds, mini games and more.
+The lawsuit alleged PA iLottery games came with all the trappings of online slots: digital animations, adjustable bet sizes, bonus rounds, mini-games and more.